zyx45889/zyx45889.github.io/_pages/artgallery.md

 author_profile: true
 ---

-Here, I have posted some of my recent doodles.
+Here, I have posted some of my recent paintings.
 I hope you will enjoy them too ~